-- 9. On NFS servers where 'fsid' needs to be specified while exporting file systems, ensure that the fsid is unique for each exported file system. - 10.
-When the RoCE maximum transmission unit (MTU) on the OCe14102 adapter is set to 4096, the MTU on the switch port in use must be set to at least 5000; otherwise, cyclic redundancy check (CRC) errors will be reported. - 11.
-When PFC settings are enabled on Emulex OCe14000 series adapters, the 8021q.ko kernel module must be loaded if not already loaded by default.

-This module must be loaded before the Emulex drivers are loaded using the following command.
+- 9. On NFS servers where fsid needs to be specified while exporting file systems, ensure that the fsid is unique for each exported file system. - 10.
+When the RoCE maximum transmission unit (MTU) on Emulex OCe14102 adapter is set to 4096, the MTU on the switch port in use must be set to at least 5000; otherwise, cyclic redundancy check (CRC) errors will be reported. - 11.
+When using the RoCE profile on Emulex OCe14000-series adapters with PFC settings enabled, the 8021q.ko kernel module must be loaded, if not already loaded by default.
+This module must be loaded before the Broadcom Emulex drivers are loaded using the following command.